 Your homeowners insurance offers coverage to help protect your contents, liability and dwelling from many perils.
 Unfortunately for homeowners in the 42 states across the country that are vulnerable to earthquakes, your homeowners insurance does not cover earthquakes.
 Instead, you will need a separate earthquake insurance policy to help cover losses or damage due to an earthquake.

-Though your homeowners insurance won’t cover earthquakes, a separate earthquake insurance policy will.
+Though your homeowners insurance generally won’t cover damages from earthquakes, a separate earthquake insurance policy generally will.

 How to Get Earthquake Insurance